Color Trends in Furniture: Insights for Modern Interiors

 • Muted rust and ochre

-Soft Neutrals and Subtle Greens
+Soft Neutrals With Subtle Greens

-Bold and Contrasting Colorblock Furniture
+Bold Contrasting Colorblock Furniture

-Examples include:
+Examples Include

 • Sofas with dual-tone upholstery